-15. OBLIGATIONS OF THE DATA IMPORTER IN CASE OF ACCESS BY PUBLIC AUTHORITIES
+OBLIGATIONS OF THE DATA IMPORTER IN CASE OF ACCESS BY PUBLIC AUTHORITIES

-15.1 NOTIFICATION
+15.1 Notification

-- 15.1.1 The Data Importer agrees to notify the Data Exporter and, where possible, the data subject promptly (if necessary with the help of the Data Exporter) if it: - 15.1.1.1 receives a legally binding request from a public authority, including judicial authorities, under the laws of the country of destination for the disclosure of personal data transferred pursuant to these clauses; such notification shall include information about the personal data requested, the requesting authority, the legal basis for the request and the response provided; or - 15.1.1.2 becomes aware of any direct access by public authorities to personal data transferred pursuant to these clauses in accordance with the laws of the country of destination; such notification shall include all information available to the importer. - 15.1.2 If the Data Importer is prohibited from notifying the Data Exporter and/or the data subject under the laws of the country of destination, the Data Importer agrees to use its best efforts to obtain a waiver of the prohibition, with a view to communicating as much information as possible, as soon as possible.
-The Data Importer agrees to document its best efforts in order to be able to demonstrate them on request of the Data Exporter. - 15.1.3 Where permissible under the laws of the country of destination, the Data Importer agrees to provide the Data Exporter, at regular intervals for the duration of the contract, with as much relevant information as possible on the requests received (in particular, number of requests, type of data requested, requesting authority/ies, whether requests have been challenged and the outcome of such challenges, etc.). - 15.1.4 The Data Importer agrees to preserve the information pursuant to clauses 15.1.1 to 15.1.3 for the duration of the contract and make it available to the competent supervisory authority on request. - 15.1.5 Clauses 15.1.1 to 15.1.3 are without prejudice to the obligation of the Data Importer pursuant to clause 14.5 and clause 16 to inform the Data Exporter promptly where it is unable to comply with these clauses.
+- (a) The data importer agrees to notify the data exporter and, where possible, the data subject promptly (if necessary with the help of the data exporter) if it: - receives a legally binding request from a public authority, including judicial authorities, under the laws of the country of destination for the disclosure of personal data transferred pursuant to these Clauses; such notification shall include information about the personal data requested, the requesting authority, the legal basis for the request and the response provided; or - (ii) becomes aware of any direct access by public authorities to personal data transferred pursuant to these Clauses in accordance with the laws of the country of destination; such notification shall include all information available to the importer. - (b) If the data importer is prohibited from notifying the data exporter and/or the data subject under the laws of the country of destination, the data importer agrees to use its best efforts to obtain a waiver of the prohibition, with a view to communicating as much information as possible, as soon as possible.
+The data importer agrees to document its best efforts in order to be able to demonstrate them on request of the data exporter. - (c) Where permissible under the laws of the country of destination, the data importer agrees to provide the data exporter, at regular intervals for the duration of the contract, with as much relevant information as possible on the requests received (in particular, number of requests, type of data requested, requesting authority/ies, whether requests have been challenged and the outcome of such challenges, etc.). - (d) The data importer agrees to preserve the information pursuant to paragraphs (a) to (c) for the duration of the contract and make it available to the competent supervisory authority on request. - (e) Paragraphs (a) to (c) are without prejudice to the obligation of the data importer pursuant to Clause 14(e) and Clause 16 to inform the data exporter promptly where it is unable to comply with these Clauses.